The Best Value Sony A7II SD Memory Cards

 SD Card Speed

-Speed ratings of an SD memory card is dependant on the sequential write and read speeds.
+Speed ratings of an SD memory card is dependent on the sequential write and read speeds.
 Memory card write speed is important for video in addition to continuous shooting.

 Speed Class Rating